stephanieleroux/ABL4SI/README.md

 # Journal
 Overall goal:
-  * use SI3 with ABL1D
+  * use NEMO+SI3 coupled to ABL1D in a realistic arctic configuration,
   * investigate interactions ABL - sea ice from the point of view of sea ice (i.e. study the feedbacks on the ice from an interative ABL) with a BBM rheology.

 ## 2023-02-10